Dr Heather Wiebe

 Research Interests and PhD supervision

-- Opera studies
+- Opera and film studies

 For more details, please see her full research profile.